Barry Thomas (artist): Biography

-Thomas, on 4 January 1978, created a public intervention art, guerilla art work of art Vacant lot of cabbages illegally on an empty building site in Willis Street in central Wellington.
+Thomas, on 4 January 1978, created a public intervention art, guerilla art work of art Vacant Lot of Cabbages illegally on an empty building site in Willis Street in central Wellington.
 It was created by bringing in soil and planting 180 cabbages that spelled the word cabbage as an urban garden.
 At the end of June that year the cabbages were harvested.
-The work deliberately attracted high profile media attention.
+The work attracted high profile media attention he deliberately used to challenge the public to become part of the art - he later called this "Jeter le gant".
 During that time the location became a central gathering space for artists and community members.
 At the end of the six months there was a festival called The Last Roxy Show and included a ceremonial burning of the remaining cabbages.

-Thomas was one of the cinematographers that captured footage of the 1981 South Africa rugby tour protests that formed part of the film Patu!
+Thomas was one of the cinematographers that captured footage of the 1981 South Africa rugby tour protests that formed part of the 1983 documentary film Patu!

-Thomas has re-drawn advertising hoardings by whiting and blacking out letters to give often humourous new meanings to the thing being advertised.
+Thomas has re-drawn advertising hoardings by whiting and blacking out letters to give often humorous new meanings to the thing being advertised.
 He publicly sought an end to homelessness with his intervention at an art opening he called "comfort zones" and then called his own Homelessness think tank.

 Thomas formed a film production company called Yeti Productions and in the 1980s and 1990s they created film and art projects.
 They also created award winning commercials.
 A cross-over from this were art-based short clips that screened during commercial breaks.
 Not to sell products but to just be art.
 These were called rADz, 'radical art ads' or 'haiku films' and aired between 1997 and 2001.
-In New Zealand 100 rADz were made with many artists and filmmakers involved including Lala Rolls, Greg Page and Nova Paul.
+In New Zealand 100 rADz were made with many artists and filmmakers involved including: Taika Waititi, Rhys Darby, Jemaine Clement, Lala Rolls, Greg Page and Nova Paul.
 More were made in the UK and were presented at film festivals.